-Internal walls Visually inspected from floor level.
+Internal walls VI Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are of plaster on hard and plasterboard lined.
+Internal walls are a mix of plasterboard lined and plastered on the hard construction.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring is of suspended timber construction with fitted floor coverings throughout.
+Suspended timber with fitted floor coverings throughout.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal doors, skirtings etc are of a timber variety.
-The kitchen contains a range of wall and base mounted storage units with worktop surfaces.
-Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out.
-Blocked and assumed adequately vented.
-There is an electric heater located within the living room.
-Internal decorations Visually inspected.
-Internal decorative surfaces are mainly finished in paint.
-Cellars Not applicable.
+Internal doors, skirtings and facings are of a timber variety.
+The kitchen is fitted with a range of floor and wall mounted units.
+Chimney breasts and fireplaces NOT APPLICABLE Internal decorations Visually inspected.
+Internal decorative finishes are mostly of paint.
+Cellars Visually inspected where there was a safe and purpose-built access.
+The property benefits from a large private cellar at lower ground level.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
-The fuse board is located within one of the hallway cupboard.
+Mains.